CNES/cars/docs/source/user_guide/configuration.rst

                 2. Resample the both images into epipolar geometry.
                 3. Compute sift matches between left and right views in epipolar geometry.
                 4. Predict an optimal disparity range from the sift matches and create a bilinear correction model of the right image's stereo-rectification grid in order to minimize the epipolar error.
 Apply the estimated correction to the right grid.
-                5. Resample again the stereo pair in epipolar geometry (using corrected grid for the right image) by using input :term:`DTM` (such as SRTM) in order to reduce the disparity intervals to explore.
+                5. Resample again the stereo pair in epipolar geometry (using corrected grid for the right image) by using input :term:`dem` (such as SRTM) in order to reduce the disparity intervals to explore.
                 6. Compute disparity for each image pair in epipolar geometry.
                 7. Fill holes in disparity maps for each image pair in epipolar geometry.
                 8. Triangule the matches and get for each pixel of the reference image a latitude, longitude and altitude coordinate.